myronschippers/advanced-color-blocks-react/README.md

 1. [Node.js](https://nodejs.org/en/)

-## Installation
+## Getting Started / Installation

-In the terminal from the root of the project directory run the following:

-1. `npm install`
+**!!DO NOT FORK THIS EXERCISE!!**

+From the terminal navigate to where you want your project to be located run the following command.
+Replace `[project-name]` with whatever you want to name your project folder.

+1. `npx create-react-app [project-name]`
-1. `npm start`
+1. `cd [project-name]`

 This will launch the server at port 5000 so the application can be viewed at [localhost:5000](http://localhost:5000/).